 Your Peloton Bike is a significant investment of time and money, and one would expect it to function without any major hiccups.
 Unfortunately, with most electronics today, things don’t go as expected, particularly following software updates to the device.

-If your Peloton Bike is showing random freezing display issues, or resistance doesn’t feel right after a calibration effort or you are experiencing constant Wi-Fi-related issues with your stationary Bike or Treadmill, the easiest thing you can do is to clear the cache on your Peloton equipment.
+If your Peloton Bike is showing random freezing display issues, resistance doesn’t feel right after a calibration effort, or you are experiencing ongoing Wi-Fi-related issues with your stationary Bike or Treadmill, the easiest thing you can do is to clear the cache on your Peloton equipment.

 - Peloton Metrics missing on Apple Watch Peloton app?
 Try these tips

 - Peloton: The best Power Tray Tables for your Indoor Trainer

 - How to Use Peloton and AirPods Together

 Yes, you heard that right!
 Much like your internet browsers, the Peloton equipment also has a built-in storage cache that can be cleared using the settings and help with simple troubleshooting.

 Here’s how you can get it done.

 How to clear the cache on your Peloton Bike